Hormold/indexplease/README.md

 Then set `USE_CSV_INPUT=true` in your `.env` file.

+### URL History

+The tool automatically maintains an `indexed-urls.json` file that tracks all previously indexed URLs.
+This allows you to:
+- Skip already indexed URLs
+- Re-index only specific URLs
+- Keep track of your indexing history

+The file is created automatically on first run.

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first.